DUNE-DAQ/daq-release/docs/create_release_spack.md

 ## Building the frozen release

 * The release will be cut at the end of the testing period.
 The build of the final frozen release can be done in a similar way as the candidate releases.
-Choose "Build frozen release" in the workflows list, and trigger the build by specifying release name used in `configs` and the build number (starts from 1, increment it if second deployment to cvmfs is needed).
+Choose "Build frozen release" in the workflows list, and trigger the build by specifying release name used in `configs` and the number (starts from 1, increment it if second deployment to cvmfs is needed).
 * Deploying the frozen release to cvmfs is the same as for a candidate release  _except_ you want to log in to `oasiscfs01.fnal.gov` as `cvmfsdunedaq` instead of `cvmfsdunedaqdev` and of course you'll want to pass `frozen` rather than `candidate` to the publishing script
 * Do similar tests as shown in the section above for candidate releases
 * If there is a new version of `daq-buildtools` for the release, it will need to be deployed to cvmfs too.
 Otherwise, creating a symbolic link in cvmfs to the latest tagged version will be sufficient.
 How to do this is described in the [documentation on cvmfs](publish_to_cvmfs.md).